svaarala/duktape/debugger/README.rst

 Quite possibly your target device cannot use the example TCP transport and you need to implement your own transport.
-You'll need to implement your custom transport both on the target device and for the debug client.
+You'll need to implement your custom transport both for the target device and for the debug client.

 Target device
 -------------